Metrizable uniform spaces: Uniform homeomorphisms of inverse limits

 (ii) there exist non-decreasing unbounded sequences of natural numbers $n_i$ and $m_i$, and uniformly continuous maps $f_i\:X_{n_i}\to Y_{m_i}$ and $g_i\:Y_{m_i}\to X_{n_{i-1}}$ such that the diagrams

 respectively $\alpha_{m_i}$- and $\alpha_{n_{i-1}}$-commute, for each $i$ and each $j\ge i$. \end{theorem}

-\begin{proof}[(i)\imp(ii)] Let $n_i$, $m_i$, $f_i$ and $g_i$ be given by Corollary \ref{miod4}.
+\begin{proof}[(i)\imp(ii)] Let $n_i$, $m_i$, $f_i$ and $g_i$ be given by Theorem \ref{miod4}.
 We may assume that the $\alpha_i$ are such that $p^l_k$ is $(\alpha_l,2^{k-l}\alpha_k)$-continuous for each $k$ and each $l>k$.
-Each diagram in condition (ii) splits into $j-i$ square diagrams and one triangular diagram which approximately commute by Corollary \ref{miod4}, and the assertion follows. \end{proof}
+Each diagram in condition (ii) splits into $j-i$ square diagrams and one triangular diagram which approximately commute by Theorem \ref{miod4}, and the assertion follows. \end{proof}

 \begin{proof}[(ii)\imp(i)] Let $\gamma_i$ be such that $f_i$ is $(\gamma_i,\alpha_{m_i})$-continuous.
 We may assume that the $\alpha_i$ are such that each $p^l_k$ is $(\alpha_l,\frac1{l-k})$-continuous.
 Then for each $i$ there exists a $j$ such that $p^{n_j}_{n_i}$ is $(\alpha_{n_j},\gamma_i)$-continuous.
 The composition $X_{n_{j+1}}\xr{f_{j+1}}Y_{m_{j+1}}\xr{g_{j+1}}X_{n_j}$ is $\alpha_{n_j}$-close to the bonding map, whereas the composition $Y_{m_{j+1}}\xr{g_{j+1}}X_{n_j}\xr{p^{n_j}_{n_i}}X_{n_i}\xr{f_i}Y_{m_i}$ is $\alpha_{m_i}$-close to the bonding map.
 It follows that the diagram